alex-punkster/Rocket.Chat/Rocket-Team/README.md

 4. Add Storage Admin role for service account
 5. Install the Google Cloud CLI according to official guide https://cloud.google.com/sdk/docs/install-sdk
 6. Enable API for Cloud container registry `gcloud services enable containerregistry.googleapis.com`
+7. After pipeline completes, we get an image in GCR

 Work with Github actions:
 1. Create pipeline for building application and pushing it to Cloud container registry.
 The pipeline is /.github/workflows/Build_and_Push.yml